Anzac Square restoration and enhancement

 About the project

-The Anzac Square restoration and enhancement is being undertaken in stages.
+The Anzac Square restoration and enhancement project was undertaken in four stages.

 Stage 4 of the project aimed to improve accessibility, enhance the memorial space and enhance visitor experience at the memorial and square.